mathjax/MathJax-docs/input/tex/extensions/mathtools.rst

    True to use unicode characters rather than multi-character version for ``\coloneqq``, etc., when possible.

+.. _tex-mathtools-legacycolonsymbols:
+.. describe:: legacycolonsymbols: false

+   The 2022 update to the LaTeX mathtools package changed the definitions of ``\coloneq`` and three other related macros.
+   Setting this option to ``true`` will cause MathJax to use the older definitions rather than the ones from 2022 and later.

 .. _tex-mathtools-prescript-sub-format:
 .. describe:: prescript-sub-format: ''